 - Narrow — When you have less depth or width to work with consider choosing a timeless rocker.
-Our Presidential Rocker is a timeless look and works well in tight spaces.
-Plus, you can leave them exposed to the elements all year-round — POLYWOOD® lumber won’t splinter, crack, chip, peel, or rot.
+Our Presidential Rocker has a timeless look and works well in tight spaces.
+Plus, you can leave them exposed to the elements all year-round — genuine POLYWOOD lumber won’t splinter, crack, chip, peel, or rot.

 - Minimal Space -— with small quarters the best choice is to go for a single statement piece.
 In a spot near greenery, a Vineyard Bench keeps the outdoors aesthetic alive while providing seating for two.
-Another smart choice is a single Club Chair with a matching Side Table to enjoy your evening apple pie or plow through the latest mystery novel.
+Another smart choice is a single Club Chair with a matching Side Table where you can enjoy your evening tea or get lost in the latest mystery novel.